 Vital Statistics at Time of Disappearance

 Height and Weight: 5’6″ and 130 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Kelly has a scar on her forehead and her ears are both pierced, some agencies refer to her eye color as brown
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Kelly has a scar on her forehead and her ears are both pierced, some agencies refer to her eye color as brown

 Clothing/Jewelry Description: A pink sleeveless sweatshirt, a pair of jeans, white sneakers, Kelly was wearing a gold chained necklace with a charm on it

 NCMEC Number: 603372